-We currently have the equivalent of five student employee positions - two positions in the Scene Shop (Scenery Lab), two positions in the Costume Studio (Costume Shop), and one position in the Box Office.
+The 2013-2014 date lists 12 student employees.
+Currently we have the equivalent of five student employee positions - two positions in the Scene Shop (Scenery Lab), two positions in the Costume Studio (Costume Shop), and one position in the Box Office.
 However, the total number of hours available are often subdivided between students because they can only work a limited number of hours.
+For instance, one student employee works only 3 hours a week.
 Therefore, the number of student employees listed represents this situation.